Disaster Recovery Guide for Jira

 6. Update your DNS, HTTP Proxy or other front end devices to route traffic to your primary server.

-If you encounter problems after failing over to your standby instance, the following FAQs may help:
+If you encounter problems after failing over to your standby instance, the following FAQs may help.

 What do I do if my database is not synchronized correctly?

-If the database does not have the data available that it should, then you will need to restore the database from a backup.
+If the database doesn’t have all the data, you need to restore the database from a backup.
+After you restore it, the search index will no longer by in sync with the database.

-Once you have restored the database, the search index will no longer by in sync with the database.
-You can either do a full re-index, background or foreground, or recover from the latest index snapshot if you have one.
+You can either do a full re-index (background or foreground) or recover from the latest index snapshot if you have one.
 The index snapshot can be older or more recent than your database backup, it will synchronize itself as part of the recovery process.

 What do I do if my search index is corrupt?

-If the search index is corrupt, you can either do a full re-index, background or foreground, or recover from an earlier index snapshot if you have one.
+If the search index is corrupt, you can either do a full re-index (background or foreground) or recover from an earlier index snapshot if you have one.

 What do I do if attachments are missing?

-You may be able to recover them from backups if you have them, or recover from the primary site, if you have access to the hard drives.
 Tools such as rsync may be useful in such circumstances.
-Missing attachments will not stop Jira performing normally: the missing attachments will just not be available, so users may be able to upload them again.
+Missing attachments will not stop Jira performing normally.
+The missing attachments will just not be available so users may be able to upload them again.

 What happens to my application links during failover?